Brad Woods Digital Garden

 Debugging

-Shaders don't provide many debugging tools.
-We don't have console.log to confirm data in a shader is correct.
-Instead, we can use grayscale color.
-Normalize the data, send it to the fragment shader and use it as the color to confirm data is correct.
+Shaders don't provide many debugging tools (like console.log).
+To inspect data we can use grayscale color.
+First, normalize the data, then send it to the fragment shader and use as the color.
 This is used in the Pointer Position example below.

 Pointer Position

-To send the pointer (mouse or touch) position to a shader, we can use a Raycaster.
-This will signal if the pointer is intersecting with a mesh.
-If intersecting, convert the coordinates and send them as a uniform.
+To send the pointer (mouse or touch) position to a shader, we can use a Raycaster to detect if the pointer intersects the mesh.
+If intersecting, convert the coordinates and send as a uniform:

 /index.js